Rebecca May

-Rebecca May (born 20 January 2002) is an English footballer who plays as a midfielder for FA WSL club Manchester United.
+Rebecca May (born 20 January 2002) is an English footballer who plays as a midfielder for Derby County of the FA Women's National League North.

 Club career

+Manchester United

 May joined the Manchester United youth setup at under-10 level, progressing through the age groups.
 She was part of the club's development team that competed in the WSL Academy Cup in the 2018–19 season, losing out to Arsenal in the final.
 The following season, May saw frequent playing time as the club entered a full-time under-21 team to compete in the FA WSL Academy League for the first time.

 In January 2020, May featured in a senior matchday squad for the first time as an unused substitute in the League Cup semi-final defeat to Chelsea.
 Four days later, on 2 February 2020, May made her senior debut as an 85th minute substitute, replacing Jane Ross in a 1–1 FA WSL draw away to Reading.

 On 9 March 2022, May played in the under-21s in the FA WSL Academy Cup final and scored in the 4–1 win over Birmingham City.

+May left United in July 2023 following the expiration of her contract having made one senior appearance.

+Derby County

+On 26 August 2023, it was announced May had signed for Derby County of the third-tier FA Women's National League North.
+She scored her first goal for the club on 1 October 2023, a free-kick in a 5–0 win over Doncaster Rovers Belles in the second round of the FA Women's National League Plate.